tjiang31/CarND-LaneLines-P1/writeup_T1P1.md

 ![image7] ![image8] ![image9] ![image10]

-1.2 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+1.2 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by add

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![image0]

 ###2.
 Identify potential shortcomings with your current pipeline